sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 Paying attention to the shape of an object is different from looking at the relative position of all parts.
-It could be that the model only extracts local <d-cite key="baker2020local"></d-cite> or intermediate <d-cite key="jarvers2023shape"></d-cite> shape feature for recognizing categories.
-This may not be enough to unveil the potential of side views: they also clearly display the configural arrangement of parts of an object: for instance, the head of an animal is located at the opposite to its tail, with respect to its body.
+It could be that the model only extracts local <d-cite key="baker2020local"></d-cite> or intermediate <d-cite key="jarvers2023shape"></d-cite> shape features for recognizing categories.
+For instance, looking at the shape of the small ears of a bunny is often enough to regognize it.
+This may not be enough to unveil the potential of side views as these views also clearly display the configural arrangement of parts of an object.
+For instance, it exhibits that the head of an animal is located at the opposite to its tail, with respect to its body.

-The ability to categorize object based of the configural arrangement of their parts develops late in toddlers <d-cite key="augustine2011parts"></d-cite> and becomes mature only for older children <d-cite key="mash2006multidimensional"></d-cite>.
+The ability to categorize object based of the configural arrangement of their parts starts its development in toddlers <d-cite key="augustine2011parts"></d-cite> and becomes mature only for older children <d-cite key="mash2006multidimensional"></d-cite>.
 Two lines of prior works studied whether ML models rely on the configural relation between parts to compare images <d-cite key="baker2022deep,farahat2023novel"></d-cite>.
 For both, the idea is the
 same: they try to modify the positions of parts of an image (e.g. a head, a tail, a wheel) without deterioring the structure of these parts.